Evotec in talks with Sanofi to buy Toulouse research site

+* Purchaser, an indirect wholly-owned subsidiary of company, entered into agreement with vendor and guarantor

-PARIS Evotec (EVTG.DE) is in exclusive talks to acquire French drugs company Sanofi's (SASY.PA) southern French research site in Toulouse, southern France, the German biotech's CEO told Reuters.
+PARIS Dec 2 Evotec is in exclusive talks to acquire French drugs company Sanofi's southern French research site in Toulouse, southern France, the German biotech's CEO told Reuters.

 In May 2013, Sanofi had agreed to keep the site until 2018 because of French government worries about the loss of local jobs.

-But, according to a union source, Sanofi managers met labor representatives on Tuesday to present the planned sale of the site, which currently employs 211 workers.
+But, according to a union source, Sanofi managers met labour representatives on Tuesday to present the planned sale of the site, which currently employs 211 workers.

 "It's not only the workers there, it's a fantastic facility, it's a fantastic site and a perfect environment," Lanthaler said, adding that Evotec "would be a very good home" for Sanofi's workers.